Logistical Tips for Medical & Dental School Letters of Recommendation

 - Letters of recommendation must be signed, dated, and on official letterhead.

-- Unless explicitly asked by the student, do not refer to a specific school (e.g., "applicant to Penn Med").
-Instead, refer to a general program (e.g., "applicant to medical school") for use at all schools and programs.
+- Unless explicitly asked by the student, do not recommend a student for a specific school or program (e.g., "applicant to Penn Med School").
+Instead, please recommend them more broadly and generally (e.g., "applicant to medical school") for use at all schools and programs.

 - Letters of recommendation should be addressed to the attention of a general admissions board (e.g., "Dear Admissions Committee:") and not Career Services.

 - When a student asks you to write a letter of recommendation, you are not obligated to do so.
 Decide whether you can write enthusiastically enough to be helpful to the student.
-If your honest evaluation may handicap a student, and if you are uncomfortable writing favorably, you have the right to decline a student's request for a letter.
+If your honest evaluation may handicap a student, and/or if you are uncomfortable writing favorably, you have the right to decline a student's request for a letter.

 - Try to be as specific as possible.
 General descriptions of a student's positive qualities are not as useful as detailed examples that illustrate the student's abilities and achievements.
 A statement like "John is a brilliant thinker" is quite flattering, but it becomes more convincing if more details are added: "John is a brilliant thinker.
 For my class at Penn, he submitted an extraordinary fifty-page term paper on women and medicine in early modern England.
 After determining what practices were available to women in that period, he analyzed the representations of female physicians in the drama of the English Renaissance.
 His literary interpretation was original and elegantly written."